-One of the best options to create new SmartArt is by converting your existing bulleted text to a SmartArt graphic.
-Many times though, you might want to do the reverse -- that is converting SmartArt back to bulleted text.
-When Microsoft introduced SmartArt in PowerPoint 2007, this reverse conversion was not possible but in later versions, Microsoft added this ability.
-Follow these steps to do the conversion of SmartArt to bulleted text in PowerPoint 2013 -- do note though that you will be left with just plain text rather than any shapes or visuals.
+One of the best options to create new SmartArt graphics is by convert your existing bulleted text to a SmartArt graphic.
+Many times, though, you might want to do the reverse; that is converting SmartArt back to bulleted text.
+Do note though that you will be left with just plain text rather than any shapes or visuals.

 Figure 1: Horizontal Picture List SmartArt with text

-Note: It's a good idea to create a backup of the slide that contains the SmartArt graphic that you want to convert to text.
-A quick way to create this backup is to select the slide within the Slides Pane, or in Slide Sorter view.
+- It's a good idea to create a duplicated backup of the slide that contains the SmartArt graphic that you want to convert to text.
+A quick way to create this backup is to select the slide within the Slides Pane or in Slide Sorter view.
 Then press the Ctrl+D keyboard shortcut to make a copy of your slide.
 Want more keyboard shortcuts?
 Get a copy of our PowerPoint Keyboard Shortcuts Ebook.

 Figure 2: SmartArt Tools Design tab selected

 - The SmartArt Tools Design and SmartArt Tools Format tabs are contextual tabs.
 These tabs are special tabs in the Ribbon that are not visible all the time.
 They only make an appearance when you are working with a particular slide object which can be edited using special options.

 - Within the SmartArt Tools Design tab, click the Convert button to bring up a drop-down list, as shown in Figure 3, below.
 Within the list, select the Convert to Text option, as shown highlighted in red within Figure 3.

 - This action will convert the SmartArt graphic to a bulleted list, as shown in Figure 4, below.

 Figure 4: SmartArt graphic converted to bulleted list